 Our Board, at its meeting held on March 3, 2018 has determined that the outstanding litigations involving our Company, our Directors and our Promoter shall be considered material if (i) the aggregate amount involved in such litigation individually exceeds Rs.
-5,00,000, as per the audited financial statement of our Company ending on March 31, 2017, or (ii) where the decision in one litigation is likely to affect the decision in similar litigations, even though the amount involved in such single litigation individually may not exceed 5,00,000, as per the audited financial statements of our Company ending on March 31, 2017, or (ii) where the decision in similar litigations, even though the amount involved in such single litigation individually may not exceed 5,00,000, as per the audited financial statements of our Company ending on March 31, 2017, if similar litigations put together collectively exceed 5,00,000, or (iii) litigations whose outcome could have a material impact on the business, operations, prospects or reputations of the Company and the Board or any of its committees shall have the power and authority to determine the suitable materiality thresholds for the subsequent financial years on the aforesaid basis or any other basis as may be determined by the Board or any of its committees.
-Further, dues owed by our Company to small scale undertakings and other creditors, which exceeds 5,00,000 per annum of the Company's total trade payables as at October 31, 2017 ("Material Creditors") have been considered as material dues for the purposes of disclosure in this Prospectus.
+5,00,000, as per the audited financial statement of our Company ending on March 31, 2017, or (ii) where the decision in one litigation is likely to affect the decision in similar litigations, even though the amount involved in such single litigation individually may not exceed 5,00,000, as per the audited financial statements of our Company ending on March 31, 2017, if similar litigations put together collectively exceed 5,00,000, or (iii) litigations whose outcome could have a material impact on the business, operations, prospects or reputations of the Company and the Board or any of its committees shall have the power and authority to determine the suitable materiality thresholds for the subsequent financial years on the aforesaid basis or any other basis as may be determined by the Board or any of its committees.
+Further, dues owed by our Company to small scale undertakings and other creditors, which exceeds 5,00,000 per annum of the Company's total trade payables as at October 31, 2017 ("Material Creditors") have been considered as material dues for the purposes of disclosure in this Red Herring Prospectus.